aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/ug-it-diagnostic-tool.md

 * **System Safety:** This script runs read-only commands.
 It does not modify system settings, delete application data, or alter local security parameters.

 ### ⚠️ Troubleshooting
-* If the command window fails to open, no text file appears after pressing Enter, or you are uncertain which file to attach, stop the process and contact IT Support directly.
+* If the command window fails to open, no text file appears, or you are uncertain which file to attach, stop the process and contact IT Support directly.
 * Do not attempt to modify system directories or local registry files manually.